-Mr. President, the third element of the efforts of the Centers for Disease Control to carry out the agent orange and Vietnam-experience studies, mandated by Public Law 97-72, was the selected cancers study.
+Mr. President, the third element of the efforts of the Centers for Disease Control to carry out the agent orange and Vietnam-experience studies, mandated by Public Law 96-151 as amended by Public Law 97-72, was the selected cancers study.
 This study was designed to determine whether there is an increase among Vietnam veterans in the incidence of several serious, but relatively rare cancers that some studies have suggested might be linked to dioxin exposure.
 The report of the selected cancer study was released in March 1990.

-In letters dated May 22, 1990, the chairman and ranking minority members of the House and Senate Committers on Veterans' Affairs requested a review of this study, with particular emphasis on the scientific methods and criteria used by the authors in the study as well as the validity of their analyses and conclusions, from the Office of Technology Assessment [OTAL the National Acadmey of Sciences (NAS), the White House Domestic Policy Council's Agent Orange Task Force (ACTF) and VA's Advisory Committee on Environmental Hazards.
+In letters dated May 22, 1990, the chairman and ranking minority members of the House and Senate Committees on Veterans' Affairs requested a review of this study, with particular emphasis on the scientific methods and criteria used by the authors in the study as well as the validity of their analyses and conclusions, from the Office of Technology Assessment [OTA1, the National Acadmey of Sciences (NAS1, the White House Domestic Policy Council's Agent Orange Task Force [ACTF] and VA's Advisory Committee on Environmental Hazards.

-Mr. President.
-I ask that the responses received be printed in the RECOED at this point.
+Mr. President, I ask that the responses received be printed in the Excorp at this point.